Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 Of course, because there are model category structures on $\mathrm{Operad}(\mathrm{Sp},\wedge)$ with weak equivalences given by the levelwise weak equivalences, the existence of a Koszul zigzag is equivalent to $\Sigma^\infty_+ O \cong s_n K(\Sigma^\infty_+ O)$ in the homotopy category of operads \cite{kro_2007}.

 Recall that the fiberwise smash product of a parametrized spectrum $p$ with a spectrum $E$ is defined as $p \bar\wedge E$, where we consider $E$ as a parametrized spectrum over $*$.
-We can similarly define fiberwise suspension of operads:
+We can similarly define fiberwise suspension of operads in parametrized spectra:

 \begin{dfn} The $n$-fold fiberwise suspension $P \bar\wedge S_n$ of an operad $P$ in $(\mathrm{ParSp},\bar\wedge)$ is

 \end{dfn} For convenience, given a spectrum $E$ we will abbreviate $\Sigma^\infty_X X \bar\wedge E$ by $X \bar\wedge E$.
 Recall that because all of our parametrized operads $O$ lie in $\mathrm{ResOp}$ (Definition \ref{dfn:resOp}), the zero sections of $O$ form an operad in $(\mathrm{Top},\times)$ called $\mathrm{Base}(O)$ which is preserved by parametrized operad maps.
 We say $O$ covers $\mathrm{Base}(O)$.